 Whether you’ve just started your first business or your doors have been open for a long time, succession planning should be an essential part of your overall business plan.

 Unlike many salaried employees, you don’t have access to a pension plan, which means that you’ll probably have to rely on the sale of your business to see you through your golden years.
-On top of this, if you’re looking to keep the business in the family when you retire, it can actually be more expensive to sell or transfer it to your kids than to a third party.
+Thanks to Bill C-208, passed in summer 2021, you will no longer have to decide between a more generous retirement and your children’s future.

-CFIB is fighting to ensure that you’re able to successfully plan for retirement, and that you have the necessary tools and resources at your disposal.
+CFIB has fought to ensure that you’re able to successfully plan for retirement, and that you have the necessary tools and resources at your disposal.

 Lifetime Capital Gains Exemption: More money for your future